kjelloh/sharedplanetcitizen/docs/README.md

 ## No moral high ground.
 No perfect path.

-Just the ongoing, fallible, and honest effort to act in alignment with your values — and let your values evolve as you go.
+Just the ongoing, fallible, and honest effort to act in ways that might make life better — for real people, in real conditions.

+Then look at what happens.
+Ask if you can do better.

+As the Greeks knew: Navigare necesse est — to navigate is essential.
+So strive for the good place.
+Mind your direction.
+And scrutinize where it takes you.

 ---